 There are also “discretionary add-ons,” which cover stuff like extracurricular activities, sports, camp or private school tuition that guideline child support doesn’t cover.
 They are discretionary because the judge has the discretion to order these costs split or not.
 Most of the time, parties can agree on the discretionary add-ons.

-Need help with child support?
+Need help with guideline child support?
 Let us give you some clarity!